newchuyalong/libgdx-learning/External-tutorials.md

 *Preliminary note:* Given the nature of this page's content it is likely that some of the links displayed here might become offline or even change.
-If you spot some broken link or wrong information please [contact us](http://www.badlogicgames.com/wordpress/?page_id=2) so we can fix it and maintain this webpage as up-to-date as possible.
+If you spot some broken link or wrong information please [contact us](http://www.badlogicgames.com/wordpress/?page_id=2) or edit this page (all you need is a github account!) so we can fix it and maintain this webpage as up-to-date as possible.
 Please consider also sharing with us new websites that are not currently here.
 Thank you.

 # General Tutorial Websites #